Azure-Samples/wildfly-petstore-quickstart/README.md

+---
+page_type: sample
+languages:
+- html
+- java
+products:
+- azure
+description: "This repository contains a demo Java EE application that accompanies the quickstart for Wildfly on App Service"
+urlFragment: quickstart-for-wildfly
+---

 # Quickstart for Wildfly on App Service for Linux

 This repository contains a demo Java EE application that accompanies the [quickstart for Wildfly on App Service](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-java-enterprise-postgresql-app), please see that document for step-by-step instructions on deploying this Application to Wildfly on App Service for Linux.